Uncovering market labour trends across core STEM markets

 Our survey offered some interesting insights (another word) into a number of key areas that are impacting STEM industries across the board.
 These included:

 - The future of remote working

-- The impact on supply chain
+- The impact on engineering

 Scott McKenzie, Head of Strategic Planning at SThree, commented on the findings, ‘As we get a little bit of the certainty back, as to how we think this pandemic will unfold - will the vaccine come in 3 months? will it come in 9 months? - that is the great unknown which influences decisions.
 What we do know for a fact is that our clients are thinking about these things, these options that may have been off the table for a number of years are now coming back on.
 It's not just about trying to squeeze margin out of the system, it's about saying I'll take 2 or 3% of margin hit just to ensure that my business can continue.’

 We explore our findings in more detail throughout the report.

 Mark Dorman, CEO of SThree, also hosted a virtual chat with Scott as part of our #STEMSeries.
 Together, they explored some of the finer details from our insights and spoke about what this could mean for the STEM talent pipeline.

 According to Mark, ‘You can see that trend of salaries being based on some extrapolation of sweat of the brow hourly work will be replaced over time, more and more with outcome.
 It's certainly a trend in the future and that notion that flexible working, just like the application of technology, has probably been accelerated significantly by the pandemic.’

 Continuing to build connections